vladimirIlicLevi9/Weather-App/README.md

 ## Development server

-Run npm install to download latest dependencies
+Run npm install to download latest dependencies.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build